 At the end of the day, your legal staff is human and will therefore likely make mistakes.
 Proper training will go a long way to reduce the risk to which your firm is exposed, as will having the security in place.
 With everyone working from home or on the go, the traditional security you have in your offices isn’t enough.
 I encourage you to rethink how you can enable mobility while keeping your sensitive data secure.

-To learn more about how Lookout can secure you from cyber threats while preserving privacy, visit our legal solution page.
+To learn more about how Lookout can secure you from cyber threats while preserving privacy, visit our platform page.